Apothor/Codecademy/Code Challenges/10. Max Product Finder/README.md

 # Max Product Finder

-This week’s challenge was reported to have been asked in interviews at **Google**:
+This week’s challenge was reported to have been asked in interviews at **Google**.

 ## Basic Difficulty